-Unlike the previous versions of the P&C, and in line with our Continuous Improvement approach, all Indicators in the P&C v.3.0 are mandatory for licensing purposes.
-This means that Producers must meet all Indicators relevant to their farm category before they are licensed to sell Better Cotton.
-The Better Cotton's Assurance Programme provides more information on assessments, licensing and on how to address and resolve any non-conformities.
+In line with our continuous improvement approach, all Indicators in the P&C v.3.1 are mandatory for certification purposes.
+This means that Producers shall meet all Indicators relevant to their farm category before they are certified to sell Better Cotton.
+The Better Cotton Assurance Programme provides more information on audits, certification and how to address and resolve any non-conformities.

-License Holders: Defining Producers Under the P&C v.3.0
+Certificate Holders: Defining Producers Under the P&C v.3.1

-The overall responsibility for ensuring compliance with the Better Cotton P&C v.3.0 sits with the license holder entities, called the Producer.
+The overall responsibility for ensuring compliance with the Better Cotton P&C v.3.1 sits with the applicant for certification and the Producer1.
 Depending on the farm category, the term 'Producer' refers to the following: